 CLIMATE EMERGENCY ! ! !

 At its meeting on 27th August 2019, the Parish Council declared a Climate Emergency and set up a Climate Change Sub-Committee to look at actions the Parish Council can take to address this.
-The Sub-Committee met for the first time on 26th September and the draft minutes are available in the meetings section of the website.
+Check out our meetings page for updates.

 Corfe Mullen is a large village in the county of Dorset, situated on the north-western urban fringe of the Poole-Bournemouth conurbation.
 Although set on the edge of an urban area, Corfe Mullen is surrounded by the Green Belt and forms part of the rural district of East Dorset.